 Emerging Technologies for Holistic Literacy in Adult Education

-In this context, to better understand and tackle this pedagogical gap, the project ETHLAE: Emerging Technologies for Holistic Literacy in Adult Education comes to live!
+In this context, to better understand and tackle this pedagogical gap, the project ETHLAE: Emerging Technologies for Holistic Literacy in Adult Education comes to life!
 It aims to support systemic change for Adult Learning and Education (ALE) organisations in embedding technologies in the delivery of holistic literacy programmes for adults, supporting peer-learning and capacity-building activities among organisations and individuals of different countries and contexts.

 Main objectives